OneKeyHQ/documents/docs/Onekey Connect/Events.md

 sidebar_position: 2
 ---

-## Handling events
+# Handling events

 Once user grants permission for hosting page to communicate with API OneKeyConnect will emits events about device state.
-Events can be distinguished by "type" field of event object (TODO structure) Constants of all types can be imported from package
+Events can be distinguished by "type" field of event object.
+Constants of all types can be imported from package.

 ES6

 ```javascript
 import OneKeyConnect, { DEVICE_EVENT, DEVICE } from '@onekeyhq/connect';